github/training-kit/foundations/index.md

 ### Exploring the GitHub Web Flow
 {% endcapture %}{% include slide-section %}

+{% capture lab %}
+1. Browse to one of your repositories
+2. Create file(s) and commit the new content
+3. Edit an existing file's content and commit the change
+4. Remove a file and commit the removal
+5. Change a filename and commit the path change
+6. Examine the *Commits* page of change history
+{% endcapture %}{% include lab %}

 #### Details
 The GitHub Web Flow allows you to: